JonathanTo99/JonathanTo99/README.md

 -   **Career planning** for non-traditional paths to PhD programs
 -   **Balancing work and graduate school** (I'll be doing MS part-time while working full-time!)
--   **Medical laboratory science** as a foundation for translational research
+-   **Biotech industry experience** as a foundation for translational research
 -   **Oncolytic virotherapy** and cancer immunology (my passion!)
 -   **Flow cytometry** and immunology lab techniques
 -   **Building a sustainable timeline** for long-term academic/career goals